sig

 Images today are, quite literally, in constant motion, pulsating through millions of user devices and transfiguring so that the initial context is compressed, becoming unrecognizable and perhaps even meaningless.
 The act of juxtaposing and re-contextualizing images becomes the catalyst for inciting new ideas and meanings to propagate.
 Does the originality of an image hold as much significance in this viral and intricate that images undergo?
 Drawing inspiration from Aby Warburg’s Bilderatlas Mnemosyne (1920-1929), Gjerding responds to the contemporary condition in which every image, whether personal or public, is virally recycled, vulnerable to becoming a mere self-referential entity.
 Warburg had arranged images into ‘plates’ to trace the interconnectivity of cultural memory and symbols beyond the linear chronology of art history.
 Similarly, each of Gjerding’s videos can be seen as a Warburgian plate in its own right, reflecting her exploration of the interplay between image and context.
 For example, in Homage to Airway (2019), Zelda spawns as a stone statue with the legs of Sandro Botticelli’s Venus, an arm of Friedrich Wilhelm Wolff’s anesthetized bear, and a ‘broken face (gueule cassée).’
 She manifests a multitude of timelines as embodied form, like an exquisite corpse of hybrid visual iconography.

 Gjerding adopts a pluriversal approach in de-domesticating history, where diegesis is collective and iterative, actively necessitating the collaboration of others.
-This is exemplified in Broken Telephone (2023), a 3D-printing of a Neolithic person whose appearance was speculated sequentially in order of a game designer, an organization specializing in facial reconstructions of prehistoric humans, and Gjerding.
+This is exemplified in Broken Telephone (2023), a 3D-printing of a Neolithic person whose appearance was speculated sequentially in order of a game designer, an organization specializing in facial reconstructions of prehistoric humans, and Gjerding herself.
 The origin of the bust derives from A Piano is Too Heavy to Carry (2022), where we encounter a female who takes on multiple labels – she is a gatherer, as defined by Ursula K. Le Guin, a gleaner as articulated by Agnes Varda, as well as a hunter-gatherer of the Neolithic era.
 Gjerding splices sleek, 3D-animated scenes of the figure air playing an invisible piano and picking seeds from an imaginary plot together with abstract shots of floating objects expressed in colorful pointillism against a black background.
 They appear like seeds that are yet to bloom, or pixels – delicate and vulnerable data points – in the cosmic underbelly of technology awaiting its string of coding to make sense or use of them.
 By the end, our protagonist’s harvest reaping culminates in a dramatic ballad, the performative conveyance of which sends her tumbling to the floor, drained of energy.

 Along with a collection of images waiting to be woven into a narrative, a flute can be found in the carrier bag.
 Sometimes it is neither image nor word but simply sound itself that can truly withhold the complexities of our experiences.
 In The Luxury of Choosing Pain (2019), the leaves of potted plants rustle in tones that produce a flute-like sound, highlighting wind instruments as amplifiers of breath.
 The wind stirs the fur of Zelda’s burly bear arm, while the rest of her body, monumentalized in concrete, remains motionless.
 The airy breath of the plants reverberates to Little Body, No Sound (2022), which appears like a discovered artifact on display in a museum where the stagnant atmosphere outweighs its music.
 Yet the budding of tiny underwater plants on the flute seem to tell us a story in globular echoes.
 The introspective soundscapes in each of the videos remind us that sound is a device of communication that punctures through time and space, one that the natural world has used to connect with its surroundings – including us – since the beginning of life on Earth.